amaklakovv/amaklakovv/README.md

 ## Extracurriculars

 ### Volunteer Tutor
-- Tutored first-year students and peers in programming and other concepts during free time.
+- Tutored first-year students and peers in programming/CS concepts, enhancing pass rates and understanding.
-- Helped improve pass rates and understanding among students.
+- Working with others and helping them gain confidence is one of the most rewarding parts of this role.

 ### Engineering Club
 - Collaborated with peers on software projects and skill-building events.
+- Connecting with like-minded students in an inspiring environment for learning, sharing ideas, and growing.

+### Victoria Business Consulting
+- Worked with students from different disciplines to solve real business problems in a professional setting.
+- Valued applying technical skills to real-world challenges and improving client communication.

+### Swimming/Gym
+- Regularly swimming and exercising for health, focus, and personal discipline which helps me stay balanced and energised, especially during intense periods.